UBC-DSCI/introduction-to-datascience-python/source/viz.md

 You can use
 this [color blindness simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/) to check if your visualizations are color-blind friendly.
+The default color palattes in `altair` are color-blind friendly (one more reason to stick with the defaults!).
 Note that we are switching back to the use of `mark_point` so that we can specify the `shape` attribute.
 This cannot be done with `mark_circle`.